speciial/time_tracking/README.md

 # TODO

-- [ ] Put this on GitHub
+- [x] Put this on GitHub
 - [ ] Add build and usage instructions
 - [ ] show_month currently just displays all entries in the record.ttr file.
 Should I split the files into months?
 Or do some sort of filtering and just keep one big file?
-- [ ] There is way too much code duplication (e.g. opening file and finding pointer to the beginning of last line)
+- [x] There is way too much code duplication (e.g. opening file and finding pointer to the beginning of last line)
 - [ ] show_month just uses 45 minutes of default pause timing on a day.
 Should this be customizable?
 This is very specific to my use case.
 - [ ] There is no way of adding times in post (in case I forget to start the timer)
-- [ ] There are lots of early returns which cause memory leaks because stuff isn't freed.
-Might be a good time to finaly look into memory arenas
+- [x] There are lots of early returns which cause memory leaks because stuff isn't freed.
+- [ ] Might be a good time to finaly look into memory arenas/string reprensentation
+- [ ] Try and remove as much standard library stuff as possible
 - [ ] The error handling is super scuffed
 - [ ] There are some basics tests for file parsing but thats it
+- [ ] On first start no file is created.
+The utility only works if a record file already exists
+- [ ] Split out file api

 # How to use the tool